FrankDocu/Lichess-Development-Onboarding/translation_context.md

-// It is recommended to enable _text wrapping_ to read this page.

-// The contexts tend to follow a format of first describing what action the string does, or what it informs the player about in other words.
-It could also be a description of a feature, such as computer analysis or the forum.
-Afterwards, each page the strings appear on is noted, preferably with a link to the pages for visual confirmation should the translator desire it.

-//FORMAT:

-// The content of format specifiers ("%s") is _always_ described at the start of the context, should any exist in the source strings.

-// Recommendations on how to translate the string are generally placed at the end of the translation context.
-Sometimes, an alternate way to phrase the original English string is placed at the start to ensure the sentence is understood.
-In rare situations, the functional context of the string is placed first (e.g. "Teams"); this is purely because lichess does not support grouping translatable strings as of yet.

 // Technical words such as "part of the ``<head>``" are to be avoided at all costs.
 When they do occur, a rigorous description must _always_ be trailing them, since translations are constantly being refined after being completed and even new ones are rarely translated in one go.
 Even the term "home page" is too technical (requires knowledge of common internet conventions) for the purposes of the project, as it is called "Play" on lichess.